Documents and Files Accessibility

 Microsoft Word is the preferred tool for text-heavy documents.
 It generates the cleanest "Tag Tree" for screen readers.

-- Exporting: Go to File > Save As > PDF.
-Click Options and ensure "Document structure tags for accessibility" is checked.
+• Exporting: Go to File > Save As Copy > PDF.
+Click "Best for electronic distribution and accessibility (uses Microsoft online service)."

 Canva is powerful but requires manual intervention to ensure the "layer stack" and "text semantics" match the "reading order.